 Governments around the world are responding to an outbreak of COVID-19, or Coronavirus, a new respiratory disease that has spread to multiple countries, including Canada.
 The Canadian transit industry has learned a lot about managing a pandemic-type crisis since SARS and H1N1 – two past global viruses – and how important it is to communicate to staff and customers early, openly and frequently.
-It’s important to work with public health officials to keep up-to-date as the situation evolves.
-Many systems are using their passenger display screens to remind people of the best ways to prevent transmission, sometimes co-branded with offices of public health.

 As the situation develops rapidly, CUTA is stepping in to provide our members with context and information on COVID-19 management.
 The resources below provide guidance on best practices for public transit operators during a pandemic.